Iamxiaoxi/Image-Manipulation-Application/README.md

 green-component red red-green

-part 3: source of the image
+part 3: Image Source
 I used the paint.s on mac to draw a 3*4 image, saved it as png, then I converted it from png to ppm, using https://convertio.co/download/c37c660bc4c2272946b3845836771fb47c703e/ The converter converts it to the p6 PPM, so I used another converter to convert the image from p6 to p3, using https://thomasebsmith.github.io/ppm-converter/

-part 4: class diagram
+part 4: Class Diagram
 ![IME class diagram](https://github.com/Iamxiaoxi/Image-Manipulation-Application/assets/105288444/d2828ce9-a341-46d0-a311-53ba40409892)